huggingface/blog/kaggle-competition-without-nlp.md

 ![assets/25_kaggle_competition/model_metrics.png](assets/25_kaggle_competition/model_metrics.png)

 Kaggle sometimes evaluates your results with more sophisticated metrics.
-Conveniently 🤗 AutoNLP web interface automatically uploads each trained models files on the Hugging Face Hub and [their associated card](https://huggingface.co/ferdinand/autonlp-kaggle-competition-6381329) which includes the model metrics (that you may combine according to you need) and code snippets to use the model.
+Conveniently 🤗 AutoNLP web interface automatically uploads each trained models files on the Hugging Face Hub and [their associated card](https://huggingface.co/ferdinand/autonlp-kaggle-competition-6381329) which includes the model metrics (that you may combine according to your need) and code snippets to use the model.
 And there is even a widget to quickly experiment with the model.

 ![assets/25_kaggle_competition/model_card.png](assets/25_kaggle_competition/model_card.png)